2giosangmitom/2giosangmitom.github.io/content/posts/database-systems/index.md

 ![intersect](./images/intersect.png)

-INTERSECT is denoted by the symbol $`\cap`$.
+INTERSECT is denoted by the symbol ($`\cap`$).
 If the relations SUPPLIER and VENDOR are union-compatible, then an INTERSECT between them would be denoted as follows:

 ```math
 \text{SUPPLIER} \cap \text{VENDOR}